nelson888/groovy_compiler/README.md

 ```

 This programs expects a list of files as input.
 It will generate the compiled code in a new file
-starting with the same name as the input and ending with the '.msm' extension
+starting with the same name as the input and ending with the '.code' extension

 ## Execute compiled code
 The generated code is for a simple processor with a few basic set of instructions.